EsupPortail/esup-publisher/doc/dev.md

 - 'mvn compile liquibase:diff' to generate each diff
 - IMPORTANT : check for mysql that table names are in lower case in changelog files, do sames things for all table links...

-# to run tests :
+## to run tests :
 - `mvn test -Dspring.profiles.active=dev,fast,ldapgrp,test` don't forget to change databasename between prod
 - `mvn test -Dtest=org.esupportail.publisher.repository.PermissionOnContextRepositoryTest#testInsert -Dspring.profiles.active=dev,fast,ldapgrp` don't forget to change databasename between prod for a specific class

-# to run in dev :
+## to run in dev :
 - `mvn clean spring-boot:run -Dmaven.test.skip=true -Pdev` (+ `grunt serve` pour firefox)

-# mvn remember :
+## mvn remember :
 - `mvn release:perform -Dmaven.test.skip=true -Darguments="-DskipTests -Dmaven.deploy.skip=true"` to avoid to deploy a release
 - on release run 'grunt ngconstant' to update version in angular app constant, we should try to watch on a grunt task to make release

+## mvn param to debug xml binding :
+-Djaxb.debug=true
+this permit to view : javax.xml.bind - Trying to locate org/esupportail/publisher/web/rest/vo/jaxb.properties and other params

 # TODO

-# TODO dependencies update
+## TODO dependencies update
 //@JsonFormat(shape = JsonFormat.Shape.STRING) should works with jackson 2.5, until use @JsonSerialize with custom serializer

-# TODO with cache
+## TODO with cache
 error appear :
 [WARN] net.sf.ehcache.pool.sizeof.ObjectGraphWalker - The configured limit of 1 000 object references was reached while attempting to calculate the size of the object graph.
 Severe performance degradation could occur if the sizing operation continues.
 This can be avoided by setting the CacheManger or Cache <sizeOfPolicy> elements maxDepthExceededBehavior to "abort" or adding stop points with @IgnoreSizeOf annotations.
 If performance degradation is NOT an issue at the configured limit, raise the limit value using the CacheManager or
 Cache <sizeOfPolicy> elements maxDepth attribute.
 For more information, see the Ehcache configuration documentation.
 => read http://www.ehcache.org/documentation/2.8/configuration/cache-size.html#built-in-sizing-computation-and-enforcement

-# mvn param to debug xml binding :
--Djaxb.debug=true
-this permit to view : javax.xml.bind - Trying to locate org/esupportail/publisher/web/rest/vo/jaxb.properties and other params